 State Regulated Contaminants with Notification Levels

-2 Part of the system’s water supply is purchased from Metropolitan Water District of Southern California (MWD) via the Central Basin Municipal Water District (CBMWD).
+2 A part of the system's water supply is purchased from MWD via the Central Basin Municipal Water District (CBMWD).

 |AS||Internal corrosion of AC water mains|